samartzidis/magicstick.io/docs/README.md

 For the following process, you will need to work on a Windows PC.

-1. Download and install the [MagicStickUI Utility](#the-magicstickui-windows-utility).
+1. Download and install the [magicstick-ui](#The-magicstick-ui-Windows-Utility).

-2. Run the MagicStickUI utility (from the desktop icon), then right click on its System Tray icon and select the "Initialize device" option.
+2. Run the magicstick-ui utility (from the desktop icon), then right click on its System Tray icon and select the "Initialize device" option.

 3. You will be asked to plug your "Raspberry Pi Pico W" device in [BOOTSEL mode](#entering-into-bootsel-mode).
 The device will be auto-detected flashed with the initialization firmware.

-3. In the MagicStickUI Utility, click the "Scan devices" option and select the "magicstick-dummy..." device that now appears in the device list.
+3. In the magicstick-ui Utility, click the "Scan devices" option and select the "magicstick-dummy..." device that now appears in the device list.
 Next, select the "Device info" option and copy the device's serial number.

 4. Order your device firmware from [Etsy](https://www.etsy.com/uk/listing/1709718352/magicstickio-firmware), by supplying the 16-digit serial number you copied in the previous step in the order form.